Key Takeaways

 • General liability (since your crew works on client property and mower debris, spray drift and injuries generate claims on any route)

-• Commercial auto (since your trucks and trailers are business vehicles and personal auto policies exclude business use)
+• Commercial auto (because your trucks and trailers are business vehicles and personal auto policies exclude business use)

-• Workers' comp (since most states require it once you hire, and heat illness and equipment injuries are common)
+• Workers' comp (most states require it once you hire, and heat illness and equipment injuries are common)

 • Inland marine (if your mowers and equipment travel on a trailer to job sites, not a fixed location)